Stichting-AllianceBlock-Foundation/lmaas-liquidity-staker/README.md

 ## StakingRewards.sol

 Smart contract handling staking of tokens and rewards distribution.
 The smart contract exposes functionalities for staking tokens, claiming rewards and withdrawing the stake.
-Rewards can be extend with providing additional token amount to rewards.
+Rewards can be extended by providing additional token amount to rewards.

 ## StakingRewardsFactory.sol